flyteorg/flyte/rsts/deployment/deployment/index.rst

 * ``flyte-binary``
   This is the chart for the middle option, the option that should suffice for most production deployments.
 * ``flyte-core``
   This chart deploys the Flyte components separately as multiple services.
-See the :ref:`administrator-deployment-multicluster` for more information on how to use this.
+See the :ref:`deployment-deployment-multicluster` for more information on how to use this.
   This was formerly the primary recommended chart to use before we move to the flyte-binary solution.
 * ``flyte-deps``
   This chart just has dependencies that users may find useful to install alongside Flyte.